kb-dk/repository-mirror/README.md

 ### 4. Upon successful cloning (3 above), the system queues loading and indexing of data

 1. Store in database (eXist)
-2. Ask for documents to index
+2. Request indexing service for index documents
 3. Store the index documents in index (Solr)

+Most of this software is already written and available in [Solr and Snippets](https://github.com/Det-Kongelige-Bibliotek/solr-and-snippets)

 Some kind of pipeline implemented using [ActiveMQ](#4-activemq)